nsofnetworks/terraform-provider-pfptmeta/docs/data-sources/role.md

 page_title: "pfptmeta_role Data Source - terraform-provider-pfptmeta"
 subcategory: ""
 description: |-
-  Roles define operations on the enterprise network, such as adding and removing users, adding security policies, etc.
+  Roles define operations on the enterprise network, such as adding and removing users, defining security policies, etc.
 ---

 # pfptmeta_role (Data Source)

-Roles define operations on the enterprise network, such as adding and removing users, adding security policies, etc.
+Roles define operations on the enterprise network, such as adding and removing users, defining security policies, etc.

 ## Example Usage